eramitgupta/laravel-role-permission/README.md

 ### Step 1: Add Trait to User Model

-Before publishing the role-permission files, add the `HasPermissionsTrait` to your `User` model.
+Before configuring the database and publishing the role-permission files, add the `HasPermissionsTrait` to your `User` model.
 This trait is essential for handling roles and permissions in your application.

 ```php
 <?php